samarth1224/FileTransfer/README.md

 I created this mostly because i just read a computer networking book to quench my thirst of learning "how internet works", and partially because i needed a file transfer app to send files from android phone to PC without connecting to Global internet.
 But i am yet to create a client for android.
 Although i plane to create one in future.

+NOTE: PySide6 and Socket Module of Python are must requirment to run this project.

 This project contains 3 python file, server.py, GUI.py, and client.py.
 1) server.py
   -> This contains the class ReciveingClient for establishing the server, creating and accepting the TCP connection, and at last recving the file.